OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 # PolrGWAS.jl

 PolrGWAS.jl is a Julia package for performing genome-wide association studies (GWAS) for ordered categorical phenotypes.
-It useful when the phenotype takes ordered discrete values, e.g., disease status (undiagnosed, pre-disease, mild, moderate, severe).
+It is useful when the phenotype takes ordered discrete values, e.g., disease status (undiagnosed, pre-disease, mild, moderate, severe).

 This package requires Julia v0.7.0 or later and two other unregistered packages SnpArrays and PolrModels.
 The package has not yet been registered and must be installed using the repository location.
 Start julia and use the ] key to switch to the package manager REPL
 ```julia